-When a major tool company came on scene, his dads was pushed pout of business.
-After a chance meeting with the Major League Baseball association, Coopersburg Sports was born to continue the bat creating tradition of the old business.
+When a major tool company came on the scene, his dads was pushed out of business.
+After a chance meeting with the Major League Baseball association, Coopersburg Sports was born to continue the bat creating the tradition of the old business.
 The fact that Scott was able to evolve and turn his dads dying tool and handle business into Coopersburg Sports is a huge success story.
 However, he will need to evolve once again and branch out into new products to save the business once again says Marcus.
-Marcus continues his tour of the business and see something very cool.
+Marcus continues his tour of the business and sees something very cool.
 Scott has rigged up some old HP printers to print on the bats and that is very clever.
 Marcus is impressed.
-In the next scene we are introduced to daughter Jackie who finds out that there is a shortage of boxes for a big order.
+In the next scene, we are introduced to daughter Jackie who finds out that there is a shortage of boxes for a big order.
 Jackie is in charge of collegiate marketing and sales.

 She complains to Marcus that the lack of an inventory tracking system as well as a business management program has once again caused a shortage in material.
 Scott tells Marcus that such software is very expensive and may cost $30,000.

-Marcus replies that it is costing them more in lost fulfillment not having the software in place.
+Marcus replies that it is costing them more in lost fulfilment not having the software in place.
 It looks like Scott is in control of everything and is not willing to delegate to his children roles that will help the business move forward.
 He is set in his old school ways while his children are dying to bring in fresh new ideas.

 Scott takes Marcus to see the bats made by the Amish.
 This is a very interesting part of the business and a great relationship with the community.

 Being based in the heart of Amish Country, Coopersburg Sports is sourcing its bats from the locals and this provides jobs.
-Scott however owes this bat supplier about $25,000.
+Scott, however, owes this bat supplier about $25,000.